 Sprint Nextel Corp.
-(S), the third- largest U.S. mobile-phone service provider, replaced a $2.2 billion revolving line of credit that expires in October with a larger pact.
+(S:US), the third- largest U.S. mobile-phone service provider, replaced a $2.2 billion revolving line of credit that expires in October with a larger pact.

 JPMorgan Chase & Co. and Citigroup Inc. arranged the new deal, which matures in February 2018 and expands its borrowing capacity by $600 million, the company said today in a regulatory filing.
 Proceeds will be used for general corporate purposes, Sprint Nextel said.